About the PBI

-The Psychology Business Incubator is a community for anyone curious about starting or growing a psychology-based business.
-Whether you're full of ideas or just testing the waters, this is a space to meet people, swap knowledge, find support, and build something meaningful.
+Whether you're full of ideas or just testing the waters, this is a space to meet people, swap knowledge and find support.
 It’s built on mutual support and professional guidance.

 -